BitcoinHEX/contract/README.md

 This reward is not compounded, but applied after compounded interest.

 #### ThanksForTheBonuses
-All limited time staking bonuses are applied for a staker are also given to origin address.
+All limited time staking bonuses applied for a staker are also given to origin address.

 ### Continuous Staking Modifiers
 These modifiers apply even after the first 50 weeks after `launchTime`.

+#### Diminishing Interest
+As more tokens are staked for interest, the interest rate is adjusted downwards, resulting in a smaller actual interest rate.

 ## Redemption Modifiers
 These are modifiers which apply when initially redeeming from Bitcoin block UTXOs.